Zoom Student Guide

 Tips

-• Join sessions through the Zoom application or by clicking the link, rather than dialing in, if you can.
-Fees may apply when joining a session by calling in on a phone, depending on where you are located, so please check your plan first to avoid incurring long-distance or international charges.
+• We recommend always joining sessions through the Zoom application or by clicking the Zoom link, rather than dialing in.
+Fees may apply when joining a session by calling in on a phone, depending on your phone plan and where you are located.

 How do I use Zoom?